On This Page

 - The long duration of post-9/11 military operations in Iraq and Afghanistan.

-Post-9/11 veterans have an 18 percent higher survival rate than veterans of earlier wars and are surviving severe physical injuries in greater numbers than veterans ever have before.
+Post-9/11 veterans have an 18 percent higher survival rate than veterans of earlier wars and are surviving severe physical injuries in greater numbers than ever before.
 Because of this, many post-9/11 veterans come home with “polytrauma,” or traumatic brain injury (TBI) compounded by other physical and psychological injuries.

 Getting mental health care is essential when you’re recovering from this kind of complex trauma.
 It can even save your life.